 In the case of one-sided access, indirect transmission can be used.
 The survey can be done in single shots or in a grid; resulting a one or three-dimensional velocity model of the surveyed structure.

-Ultrasonic Pulse Velocity uses the direct arrival of compression waves generated by a source on one side of the structure.
-The technology can estimate the quality of the concrete by measuring the passing wave velocity, locating honeycombing and internal voids.
+UPV uses the direct arrival of compression waves generated by a source on one side of the structure.
+This method can estimate the quality of the concrete by measuring the passing wave velocity, locating honeycombing and internal voids.

 It is also used to estimate the compressive strength at the early age of the concrete.
 The data collection and interpretation is carried out as described in the ASTM C597-02 standard.